nukeykt/NBlood/README.md

 A port of the PC version of Exhumed based on EDuke32

 ### Installing
-1. Extract PCExhumed to a new directory
+1. Extract PCExhumed to a new directory.
-2. Copy the following files from the PC retail version of Exhumed or PowerSlave (Exhumed preferred).
-Beta, demo or pre-release versions not supported.
+2. Copy the following files from the PC retail version of Exhumed or Powerslave (Exhumed preferred), or the Powerslave demo available at http://www.jonof.id.au/build.games/ps.
+Beta, pre-release or other demo versions not supported.

    STUFF.DAT
    DEMO.VCR